 2. Travel (vacations or even trips to visit people listed in #1)

 3. Objects (like your car or computer)

 5. Difficult situations (i.e. a flat tire incident)

-The end of the year is a wonderful time to reflect back on our lives and see how we’ve been living.
+The end of the year (or the beginning of the new year) is a wonderful time to reflect back on our lives and see how we’ve been living.
 When we reflect on the year we step back and get perspective — perspective that can inform our behavior and choices in the coming year.
-Resolutions are really less important than living mindfully, reflecting on our lives, and taking action towards our dreams.
+Resolutions are really less important than having a meaningful path, living mindfully, and taking action towards our dreams.
 More on that later.

 For now, best wishes for a wonderful New Year!

 Gregg Krech has been teaching Japanese Psychology for the past 30 years and is the author of five books.
 His booklet, updated for 2020, A Guide for Self-Reflection in the New Year, is available for free to all ToDo Institute members and anyone who makes a donation to the organization.